We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Sarah Avila of My Joy-Filled Life – I was already following her at Pinterest because of her resource-full homeschooling pins.
-I'm thrilled to meet her at her site as well – and guess what!
-She has some great iPhone apps to share with us too!
-And her Pinterest site led me to the coolest "Brain Hat" – a hat our grandkids can make when they are learning about the body, and especially the brain, as all the parts are labeled.
-I currently have it as the main photo for my Pinterest Homeschooling board – - Do check it out.
-It's just plain COOL!
+I’m thrilled to meet her at her site as well – and guess what!
+She has some great iPhone apps to share with us too! 🙂 And her Pinterest site led me to the coolest “Brain Hat” – a hat our grandkids can make when they are learning about the body, and especially the brain, as all the parts are labeled.
+I also added it to my Pinterest Homeschooling board – – Do check it out.
+It’s just plain COOL! 🙂

 Then I closed up the computer and my senior mom and I went on another road trip.
 This time, I tried out one of the state apps I discovered when I just typed state names into the Apps Search.
 They weren’t perfect BUT they did give me great ideas to check out in some of the surrounding cities.
 I then went to each city’s website, typed in the sight-seeing locations and names I got from the apps, and voila – I came up with a nature park, a local arboretum, and a historical map of one of the city’s buildings.
 Enough for the day and two more trips, all new to us, AND all fairly close by!

 We had a delightful afternoon getting lost, getting found (may I say again, I LOVE the new-to-me MapQuest app, complete with voice directions!), enjoying lovely country sites – daffodils – and babbling brooks (which my photos don’t do justice to but still quite delightful for our memories) and the very tasty Chocolate Extreme Blizzard we ended the day with.